NPuzzleX/backend/Readme.md

 - go run .

 To docker
-- docker build -t npuzzlex-be-acc .
+- docker build -t npuzzlex-backend .
-- docker run -dp 8080:8080 npuzzlex-be-acc
+- docker run -dp 8080:8080 npuzzlex-backend

 To kubernetes
 Make sure kubectl points to the correct context (desktop dev or DO k8s deploy)